particle-iot/docs/src/content/datasheets/core-datasheet.md

 ### uFL Connector

 If you want to improve the signal strength of the Core, you can connect an external antenna with the help of the [uFL connector](http://en.wikipedia.org/wiki/Hirose_U.FL).
-Most antennas that are designed to operate at 2.4GHz or are WiFi rated will do the job.
+Most antennas that are designed to operate at 2.4GHz or are Wi-Fi rated will do the job.
 You can also make your own [cantenna](https://community.particle.io/t/extending-the-core-wifi-range-with-a-cantenna/1357)!

 ## Physical layout